 Design Freedom

-Building a new home gives you the most control over how it will look and function.
+Building a new home gives you control over how it will look and function.
 The project can be tailored to meet your needs – from its size and layout, to energy efficiency and parking.

 When renovating, the existing structure limits the changes that can be made.
 While you can certainly move walls, add extensions, and reconfigure floor plans, you won't have the design freedom of a blank canvas.